maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Archive configuration
 =====================

-The Archiefvernietingscomponent only offers cases of which the archive action date has passed, to prevent destruction of cases before their scheduled archiving.
-This is annoying for testing purposes, so the Archiefvernietingscomponent supports specifying the "current date".
+The Archiefvernietigingscomponent only offers cases of which the archive action date has passed, to prevent destruction of cases before their scheduled archiving.
+This is annoying for testing purposes, so the Archiefvernietigingscomponent supports specifying the "current date".

 Navigate to **Admin > Configuration > Archive configuration** to specify the "current date".